ArtiPedia/blog-v3/_posts/2017-09-04-mobile-first-web-design.md

 > More than 2 billion people are using smartphones in {{ page.date | date: '%Y' }}.

 A statistical analysis predicts that there will be around 3 billion smartphone users by 2020.
 That is a huge market.
-What this statistics imply is that **your content on the internet should be easily consumable through smartphones**.
+What these statistics imply is that **your content on the internet should be easily consumable through smartphones**.

 Google has taken steps to make sure designers give importance to responsive web designing.
 They did it by adding website's responsiveness as a parameter to rank on their search engine.
 This one step pushed many website owners to consider responsive web designing.

-Google introduced Accelerated Mobile Pages (AMP pages).
-They are simply pages that load instantaneously and specifically designed for smartphones.
-Nowadays almost all the media houses are using amp pages.

-It also has a [**Mobile Friendly Test**](https://search.google.com/test/mobile-friendly){: target="_blank" rel="nofollow" } that you can use to test whether your website is optimized for smaller screens.
-Make sure your website passes this test, then submit to Google.

 They want to convey that they are serious about smartphone users.
-Smartphone is a computer that you carry with you all the time and is always on!
+A smartphone is a computer that you carry with you all the time and is always on!

-Designing a website only for smartphone is actually ok because even desktop users can consume the content.
-You don't believe me?
-Then in chrome, open an article on this website and hit **ctrl and +** 5 times.
+Designing a website only for smartphones is actually ok because even desktop users can consume the content.
+Don't you believe me?
+Then in Chrome, open an article on this website and hit **ctrl and +** 5 times.
 You will see the article exactly how it will show on a smartphone.
 It is still readable.

 ## How to use Media Query?